Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 If the :code:`network_loss_data` field is not provided, then the simulation will run without network losses (0% packet loss).

-Each column of the :code:`.csv` file should be a plc/scada with rows being the loss values (where each value is a percentage from 0-100).
+Each column of the :code:`.csv` file should be a PLC/SCADA with rows being the loss values (where each value is a percentage from 0-100).
 If you want to only provide losses for some nodes, then you can do that and the remaining nodes will use the default value (none).
-Note that the plc name must be the same as in the :code:`plcs` section, and the scada name must be 'scada'.
+Note that the plc name must be the same as in the :code:`plcs` section, and the SCADA name must be 'scada'.

 An example would look like this :